Yash71/js-notes/notes.md

 \\ (adds a backslash) \'( adds a single quote) \" (adds a double quote) \n (escape to the newline) \t ( add an extra tabspace)

-to find the length of the string, use length function. <string>.length returns the length of <string>
+To find the length of the string, use length function. <string>.length returns the length of <string>

 Unlike strings, arrays are mutable even though they are declared using 'const' keyword.